 A final note of caution

-As lockdown measures are gradually lifted, it is entirely possible that infection rates will begin to climb again.
+Some areas of the country have already been placed back into local lockdown.
+It is entirely possible that other areas will enforce local measures if infection rates begin to climb.
 You should be prepared to make contingency plans.
-Review what has worked during lockdown and what measures could be improved in case the country needs to revert to full or partial lockdown.
+Review what has worked during lockdown and what measures could be improved in case your local area reverts to full or partial lockdown.